Admission to the Program

 All applicants must take the Peconic Bay School of Radiologic Technology Entrance Exam.

-- Instructions for the Entrance Examination are located on the "Entrance Exam Request" form.
+- The instructions for the Entrance Examination are located on the "Entrance Exam Request" form.

-- For admissions consideration, candidates must achieve SATISFACTORY SCORES on the examination.
+- To further your application to the Admissions Committee, a candidate must achieve SATISFACTORY SCORES on the examination.

 - The examination is composed of the following sections: English, Arithmetic, Spelling, and Reading Comprehension.